joshelvn11/ish-app/README.md

 ## Introduction

-ish is a minimal, productivity focused project management application generally designed for SCRUM and Agile software development, although its uses can vary much more broadily as the SCRUM based are optional and adaptable and it can just be used as general project and task management application.
-This is where the name ish is derived from as it is somewhat for every project management paradigm e.g SCRUMish - it's for SCRUM to some extent.
+ish is a minimalistic, productivity-focused project management application primarily designed for SCRUM and Agile software development.
+However, its versatility allows it to be used for a wide range of project and task management needs.
+The name "ish" reflects its adaptable nature, as it can be tailored to various project management paradigms, such as being "SCRUMish" – suitable for SCRUM to some extent.

-I deciced to build ish as I personally couldn't find what I was looking with project management applications for use with my personal projects.
-All the solutions I could find were either to complex, with two many features that were required to be used and obviously intented for larger commercial organisations, or they were either too broad where I could make the functionality what I wanted but it felt it bit hacked together and missing some essential features needed for SCRUM projects.
+The motivation behind creating ish stemmed from my personal experience with existing project management tools.
+I found that most available solutions were either too complex, with an overwhelming number of mandatory features intended for large commercial organizations, or too generic, lacking essential features for SCRUM projects and feeling somewhat cobbled together.

-I wanted to create something that lay in the middle of these two sided, something that was simple and adaptable and still had the essentials features while not being to complex and verbose for the solo developer.
+My goal was to develop a tool that strikes a balance between these extremes – something simple, adaptable, and equipped with essential features without being overly complex and verbose, especially for solo developers.

-The target audience for this application is therefore primarily solo developers working on their side projects and small teams who need the essentials while not being bogged down in the admin and complexity of commercial applications.
-While this is the intended audience anyone is able to use the application and adapt it as far as they can for their personal process and workflow - it works just as well as a personal task manager or for any product development related process.
+The primary target audience for ish includes solo developers working on personal projects and small teams that require essential features without the administrative burden and complexity of commercial applications.
+Nevertheless, the application is designed to be flexible enough for anyone to use and adapt to their personal processes and workflows.
+It functions equally well as a personal task manager or for any product development-related process.

 ## Architecture